-- How do the current federal and Oromia regional state rural land use and administration laws and the traditional/customary laws ascertain the land rights of women in the study area? - What provisions are in place in International, National and Regional policy and legislative frameworks with regards to women's rights to land in the study area? - What type of customary laws and land holding practices have negative impact on women's access to and control over land in the study area? - To what extent does the practice of land registration and certification in the study area bring positive impacts in terms of women's socio- economic benefits and decision-making power?
+- How do the current federal and Oromia regional state rural land use and administration laws and the traditional/customary laws ascertain the land rights of women in the study area? - What provisions are in place in International, National and Regional policy and legislative frameworks with regards to women's rights to land in the study area? - What type of customary 1 a w s a n d land holding practices have negative impact on women's access to and control over land in the study area? - To what extent does the practice of land registration and certification in the study area bring positive impacts in terms of women's socio- economic benefits and decision-making power?

-1.4 Significance of the Study
+1.5 Significance of the study

 Women's right to land is a critical factor in social status, economic well-being and empowerment.
-It is also a social asset, crucial for cultural identity, political power and participation in local decision-making processes.
+It is also a social asset, crucial for cultural identity, political power and participation in local decisionmaking processes.
 Moreover, land is a basic source of livelihood as it provides employment, it is the key agricultural input and it is a major determinant of women farmers' access to other productive resources and servces.